By Jon Stiffler, PTA/Sports Center Manager

 Golf Swing Analysis

-There is one efficient way to perform a Golf swing and this is to follow the kinetic sequence essential for proper transfer of energy in both the backswing and downswing.
-By properly sequencing the kinetic sequence one can reduce the stress a Golf swing puts on one’s body and reduce risk of future/further injuries.
+There is one efficient way to perform a golf swing and this is to follow the kinetic sequence essential for proper transfer of energy in both the backswing and downswing.
+By properly sequencing the kinetic sequence one can reduce the stress a golf swing puts on one’s body and reduce risk of future/further injuries.

-Things that can limit the proper kinetic sequence of a Golf swing are things such as decreased range of motion of the lower extremities, decreased range of motion of the upper extremities, decreased spinal mobility in the neck and back, decreased core strength, and decreased lower extremity strength.
-Should there be deficits in these areas, these deficits must be addressed in order to allow for the proper kinetic sequence in order to decrease the stresses of a Golf swing.
+Things that can limit the proper kinetic sequence of a golf swing are things such as decreased range of motion of the lower extremities, decreased range of motion of the upper extremities, decreased spinal mobility in the neck and back, decreased core strength, and decreased lower extremity strength.
+Should there be deficits in these areas, these deficits must be addressed in order to allow for the proper kinetic sequence in order to decrease the stresses of a golf swing.

 Whether you are suffering from back issues, joint pain, or injuries resulting from any type of activity, JOI has 12 physical therapy clinics conveniently located in Jacksonville and Northeast FL who specialize in orthopedic rehab.